Make your Outlook email accessible to people with disabilities

 Use accessible font color

-The text in your email should be readable in a high contrast mode.
+The text in your email should be readable in a high contrast mode in Outlook on the web.
 For example, use bright colors or high-contrast color schemes on opposite ends of the color spectrum.
 White and black schemes make it easier for people who are colorblind to distinguish text and shapes.

 To find insufficient color contrast, use the Accessibility Checker.